Faculty & Staff

 Barbie Zelizer is Director of the Center for Media at Risk and the Raymond Williams Professor of Communication at the University of Pennsylvania’s Annenberg School for Communication.

 Zelizer is a member of the American Academy of Arts and Sciences, a fellow of the British Academy and a fellow of the Europaea Academia.
-She is a recipient of multiple fellowships, including from the Guggenheim Foundation; Harvard University’s Joan Shorenstein Center on the Press, Politics and Public Policy; the Helsinki Collegium for Advanced Studies; the Fulbright Senior Scholar Foundation; Stanford University’s Center for Advanced Study in the Behavioral Sciences; and an American Council of Learned Societies.
+She is a recipient of multiple fellowships, including from the Guggenheim Foundation; Harvard University’s Joan Shorenstein Center on the Press, Politics and Public Policy; the Helsinki Collegium for Advanced Studies; the Fulbright Senior Scholar Foundation; Stanford University’s Center for Advanced Study in the Behavioral Sciences; and the American Council of Learned Societies.
 A founding co-editor of the academic journal Journalism: Theory, Practice & Criticism, a former president of the International Communication Association and a former Judge of the Peabody Awards for Excellence in Electronic Media, Zelizer is also a media critic, whose work has appeared in The Nation, PBS News Hour, CNN, The Huffington Post, Newsday, Liberation and other media organizations.
 Her work has been translated into French, Korean, Turkish, Romanian, Chinese, Italian, Spanish, Hebrew and Portuguese.

 Sophie Maddocks is Director of Research and Outreach at the Center for Media at Risk.

-Madison Miller is program coordinator at the Center for Media at Risk and a student in the Master of Liberal Arts program at the School of Arts and Sciences at the University of Pennsylvania.
+Madison Miller is Program Coordinator at the Center for Media at Risk and a student in the Master of Liberal Arts program at the School of Arts and Sciences at the University of Pennsylvania.

 Madison’s research has focused on the relationship of food traditions with cultural heritage and the heritage tourism industry.
 Madison holds a bachelor’s degree from La Salle University where she studied history and religion with a focus on Islamic feminism.
 She has worked in multiple sectors including the service industry, as a social media manager and as a Myanmar Peace Corps Volunteer.
 Outside of Annenberg, Madison is passionate about international travel, street food, analog music and making art.